-|Common Name||Crinkle leaf plant, key lime pie plant|
+|Common Names||Crinkle leaf plant, key lime pie plant|

 |Native Area||South Africa|

 Crinkle leaf plants are sun-loving succulents that are native to South Africa.
-They prefer warm temperatures and lots of light but can tolerate temperatures down to freezing, and reduced light if necessary.
-If grown in their ideal conditions, crinkle leaf plants will flower in the spring or summer months, boasting beautiful reddish-white flowers that emerge on a tall stem from the main plant.
-While it is ideal for crinkle leaf plants to be grown outdoors, they can easily adapt to indoor environments as well.
+They prefer warm temperatures and lots of light but can tolerate temperatures down to freezing and reduced light if necessary.
+The succulents typically grow best when kept outdoors within their growing zones, but they can easily adapt to indoor environments as well.

 Temperature and Humidity

-Potting and Repotting
+Potting and Repotting Crinkle Leaf Plants